Senzing/mapper-csv/README.md

 ### Complete the mapping

 If using the mapping file approach, complete the mapping by following the [Mapping file tutorial](#mapping-file-tutorial)

+If using the python module approach, complete the mapping by following the [Python template tutorial](#python-template-tutorial)

 ### Generate the json file